top of page

 THE LABYRINTH

-The circular stone labyrinth on our grounds is a place for walking meditation, where we can be quiet, introspective and gain new insights on ourselves.
+The circular stone labyrinth on the Holy Family grounds is a place for walking meditation, where we can be quiet, introspective and gain new insights on ourselves.
 Both the labyrinth and circle are ancient symbols of wholeness, as well as the fullness of life to which each of us are called.
 Nearly every spiritual tradition throughout the ages has found in the circle a hopeful expression of the healing and completeness that is our deepest spiritual identity.

 The History of Labyrinths